Massless-io/OpenVRDriver_MasslessPen/README.md

 Any errors in initialisation or running of the driver will be logged to the SteamVR log file, located at `C:\Program Files (x86)\Steam\logs\vrserver.txt`.

+Any errors in the Massless API will be logged to the Massless logfile, located at `C:\Users\<username>\AppData\Roaming\Massless\MasslessLogfile.log`.

+Please report any bugs you find to mailto://support@massless.io where we can assist you, or add the bug to our internal issue tracking system.

 # Documentation